 our history

-The earliest pictures we've got of Allen Keller are from a 1938 runway build.
+The earliest pictures we have of Allen Keller are from a 1938 runway build.

 WWII airstrips